ehinderer/SRI_testing/README.md

 # Getting Started

-The tests are run using Python 3.7 or better.
-Creation of a virtual environment is recommended.
+The tests are recommended to be run using Python 3.9 or better.

-A portion of the test suite is operating system aware and biased towards Unix-type operating systems.
-The tests are not all guaranteed to work properly under Microsoft Windows (except within Docker containers?).
+If not running inside a Docker container, the creation of a virtual environment is recommended.

 ## Python Dependencies